Sexual Trauma Therapy

 A release of painful emotions

 Some survivors of sexual abuse repress their emotions to function in daily life.
-Counselors can help these individuals learn cognitive processing skills, such as expressing their emotions in a way that does not cause re-traumatization or extreme distress.
+Therapists can help these individuals learn cognitive processing skills, such as expressing their emotions in a way that does not cause re-traumatization or extreme distress.
 Many mindful and experiential techniques during therapy can aid in the recovery process.
 These include learning to meditate, writing in a journal, creating art, or writing a new story about your life.
-Some counselors use specific modalities that may help reduce the impact of processing trauma.
+Some therapists use specific modalities that may help reduce the impact of processing trauma.
 For example, bilateral stimulation in EMDR typically uses a series of guided eye movements to desensitize and reprocess distressing memories.

-If you have difficulty expressing and validating your thoughts and emotions, sexual trauma counseling or other types of therapy may guide you.
-Talking to a licensed counselor can help you validate your emotions and boost your confidence in knowing how you feel.
+A sexual abuse or sexual trauma survivor might also struggle with feelings of numbness, fears of intimacy with a current partner, shame, or low self-esteem after having experienced sexual abuse.
+While it might be challenging to face the emotions resulting from the traumatic experience, using these emotions for a positive or creative outlet could be easier than discussing them outright.
+If you have difficulty expressing and validating your thoughts and emotions, sexual trauma therapy or other types of therapy may guide you.
+Talking to a licensed therapist can help you validate your emotions and boost your confidence in knowing how you feel.
 Tools like trauma narration may help sexual assault survivors express their experiences, helping them process the event and move forward.
 In addition, studies suggest that expressing your emotions may be beneficial for your physical health, as well as your emotional well-being.

-Multiple formats
+Multiple formats of trauma therapy

 Support groups can also provide support to help trauma survivors feel seen and understood.
 In a group therapy session, you can see that you are not alone in facing specific experiences, thoughts, and emotions.
 You can tell your story, hear stories from other group members, and discuss what works and what doesn't when it comes to moving forward.
 Connecting with a social support group might help you manage guilt, shame, and other emotions often associated with this sexual trauma.